gngdb/nvidia-docker-ec2/README.md

+**Warning**: these are probably completely out of date and unlikely to work.

 # Installing nvidia-docker on Amazon EC2

 These are a few scripts to take an Amazon EC2 instance from scratch to running